bgord/knowledge/roadmap.md

 # Roadmap for 2019

-## React (0/18)
+## React (0/15)
-- What's `useCallback` useful for?
-- What's a difference between `createElement` vs `cloneElement`
-- How to use axe to improve a11y?
+- How to type React component to allow more than one child?
-- How to create a universal fetcher with `useEffect` hook?
-- How to test a components with useEffect (data fetcher)?
+- How to test components that fetch data?
 - How to utilize a `useContext` hook to make it act like a Redux store?
-Context workflow.
+- How to setup a `xstate` for a basic example?
 - How to use refs in React?
 Explore `useRef` hook in detail.
+- What's `useCallback` useful for?
+- What's `useImperativeHandle` for?
 - How to use `memo`?
+How's that different than `useMemo`?
+- What's a difference between `createElement` vs `cloneElement`
-- What's `useMemo` useful for?
+- What's a compound component pattern?
-- What's `useImperativeHandle` for?
+- What's the difference between controlled and uncontrolled component?
+- React.Children - what're the possibilities here?
-- How to setup ESLint for hooks?
+- How to setup redux-observable?
-- Finite state machines, and their usage in UI workflows.
 - What's a Strict Mode?
 - What is JSX pragma?
-- What's a compound component pattern?
-- How to setup redux-observable?
-- Is it possible to create a higher order reducer?
-- What's the difference between controlled and uncontrolled component?

-## TypeScript (0/18)
+## TypeScript (0/19)
-- How to type React input focus events?
-- How to type React select/checkbox events?
-- How to get keys of interface/type?
+- How to get a function return type?
-- How TS works for spread/rest operator?
 - A types for a value that is null or a number?
-- How to achieve NotNullable type?
 - What's a discriminated union?
+- How to deal with mutually exclusive types in intersections?
 - Default types for generics.
 - Function type overloads.
 - What's a synthetic import?
+- How to get keys of interface/type?
+- How to type React input focus events?
-- How to deal with mutually exclusive types in intersections?
+- How to type React select/checkbox events?
 - How to use Pick?
 - How to use Exclude?
 - How to use `readonly` and `const` keywords?
 - What is 'never' in TS?
+- How TS works for spread/rest operator?
+- How to achieve NotNullable type?
 - What is `d.ts` file for?
 - How to setup a TS for Node?
-- How to get a function return type?

-## GIT (0/11)
-- How does `git rm` work?
-- How to rebase?
-What is `git rebase -i` useful for?
-- What to do when branches have diverged?
-- What does `git pull --rebase` do?
-- What are `git submodules`?
-What are they useful for?
-- What's a `..` operator in git log?
-- What is a `...` operator in `git diff`?
-- What is a `...` operator in `git log`?
-- How to obtain useful logs with `git log`?
-- How to remove a file from all the git history?
-- What do all the options in `git add -i` mean?

-## Docker (11/20)
-- How to create a subnet and setup a custom local domain?
-- How does docker-compose work?
-- How to setup a MongoDB container?
-- How to access a DB inside the container on the host machine?
-- How to access a DB inside another container?
-- How to retain MongoDB database in the container?
-- How to backup MongoDB in the container?
-- A `docker-compose.yml` file for the express/MongoDB setup.
-- What are ARGs?

-## UNIX (0/9)
-- What's a reverse proxy?
-- How to setup a reverse proxy?
-- What is the purpose of nginx?
-- How to select a value from path in `jq`?
-- How to set a value for path in `jq`?
-- How to retrieve a data from the n-th column and the n-th row from the CSV file?
-- How to change a data from the n-th column and the n-th row from the CSV file?
-- How to sum numbers from the n-th column from the CSV file?
-- How to add arguments for a Makefile script?
+- How to add types for a library?

-## Vim (4/8)
-- What is an buffer, exactly?
-- How to run a line through an external program?
-- What are the sentence, paragraph, section text objects?
-- How to fold functions and other blocks of code?
-- How to work with marks efficiently?

 ## CSS (0/15)
 - How does @font-face work?